 Stepping back from the sink, the view introduces generous pendants over the stone-and-wood island in the same kitchen.
 Reminiscent of milk-glass, the pendants cast a soft spotlight while gracefully nodding to their porcelain farmhouse counterparts that flank the sink.

 Great accent lighting can come from anywhere, whether it’s a great floor lamp or a bedside sconce.
 In the case of this gorgeous dining room pendant, it comes from above.
 This two-toned modern light fixture is nearly as wide as the table below it, but what it plays up in size, it simplifies with its clean, linear design.

 We know how easy it is to get overwhelmed by choices when it comes to lighting (and especially accent lighting), and we hope this helps narrow the field.
 Whether you are looking for lighting as a finishing touch or the “lightbulb” to inspire a new design, our design team is here to help.
-Just fill out the estimate request form to start the conversation!
+Just request a project consult to start the conversation!